jackpowers/Best-Buy-Cucumber-Test/README.md

 # Best-Buy-Cucumber-Test
 This Cucumber/Selenium/JUnit application  uses a Scenario Outline to test if searches are executing correctly on the Best Buy homepage.
-It generates a "pretty" html report.
+It generates a "pretty" html report or a JSON file for payloading.